 Like a macro, an Image Preset is a collection of predefined size and formatting commands saved under a name.
 An Image Preset governs the size and formatting with which images are delivered from Dynamic Media Image Servers.
 You can set up Image Presets on your own if you have company administrator status.
-Dynamic Media Classic also comes with default Image Presets, and you can use them to dynamically deliver images.
+Adobe Dynamic Media Classic also comes with default Image Presets, and you can use them to dynamically deliver images.

-To create an Image Preset (if you are an administrator), choose Setup > Application Setup.
-On the Setup screen, display the Application Setup options and choose Image Presets.
-Then click Add or Edit to create an Image Preset.
+To create an Image Preset (if you are an administrator), on the Global Navigation bar, go to Setup > Application Setup > Image Presets.
+Then select Add to create an Image Preset, or select Edit to change an existing Image Preset.

 The next step is to preview the Image Presets your administrator set up at the different preset sizes.

-To explore Image Presets, click Setup > Image Presets, and then browse to an Image Preset.
+To explore Image Presets, on the Global Navigation bar, go to Setup > Image Presets, and then browse to an Image Preset.

-Dynamic Media Classic creates URL callout strings for images.
+Adobe Dynamic Media Classic creates URL callout strings for images.
 When you publish images to Dynamic Media Image Servers, the URLs become active.
-You can copy these URL strings from the Browse Panel (in Detail view) or Preview screen.
+You can copy these URL strings from the Browse Panel (in Detail View) or Preview screen.
 After you copy the URL strings, you can use them in your web site and applications.
 The URL for image sizing replaces the reference to a static image name in your web page code.
-The URL references a master image name, which is replaced by your database for each new image to display.
+The URL references a primary image name, which is replaced by your database for each new image to display.

 URL strings generated with Image Presets contain the name of an Image Preset.
 This name is enclosed in dollar signs (

 $thumbnail$ can be the Image Preset designed to show primary images at thumbnail size.
 See Link URLs to your web application.